 Airdrie Public Library

-"Volunteer Airdrie has been facilitating monthly meetings with members which is something we do not have in Calgary since the disbanding of ADVR (Association of Directors of Volunteer Resources).
+"Volunteer Airdrie has been facilitating monthly meetings which is something we do not have in Calgary since the disbanding of ADVR (Association of Directors of Volunteer Resources).
 It is so beneficial to meet with other professionals in the field.
 It gives an opportunity to share best practices, to brainstorm how to deal with issues we all run in to as well as to build a supportive network.

 MS Society of Canada, Southern Alberta

 "Volunteer Airdrie helps Bethany Airdrie in many ways.